• What is Copywriting?

 • About Nicki Krawczyk

-Which Work From Home Writing Jobs Are Real?
+Which Work-From-Home Writing Jobs Are Real?

-By Nicki Krawczyk Leave a Comment
+By Nicki Krawczyk 2 Comments

 A woman wearing glasses, a silver necklace, a pink shirt, a red bracelet, and a wrist watch is sitting down staring at a smartphone.
 The background behind her is blurry.

-But let’s get another thing straight while we’re at it: Copywriting—the actual career of writing copy—is not one of those.
+But let’s get another thing straight while we’re at it.
+Copywriting—the actual career of writing copy—is not one of those.
 It’s a real career and plenty of people are enjoying doing that work every day, whether at ad agencies, as part of internal creative teams or, yes, entirely as freelancers.

-The problem is that it’s not very clear for people which “opportunities” out there are real and which ones are scams.
+The problem is that it’s not very clear for people which “opportunities” are real and which ones are scams.
 For example, there’s an ad I’ve seen a lot that promises high-paying writing jobs, even for people with no experience.
 Well, it turns out that it’s not an ad for jobs—it’s an ad for a course.

 (Both writing blog posts and charging by the word ARE not marks of copywriting by the way, but I wanted to include them as examples because they’re so common.)

-But even in spite of all of this—AND in spite of the naysayers who’ve been burned by these scams and now will tell you that EVERYTHING related to making a living as a writer is a scam—you absolutely can still make an excellent living working from home as a writer.
+But in spite of all this—AND in spite of the naysayers who’ve been burned by these scams and now will tell you that EVERYTHING related to making a living as a writer is a scam—you absolutely can still make an excellent living working from home as a writer.

 (If you haven’t seen it yet, check out this interview with one of my students.
 She’s an American living on a tiny island in the Mediterranean and making six figures entirely remotely as a copywriter.)